jkjung-avt/tensorrt_demos/README.md

 Demo #2: MTCNN
 --------------

 This demo builds upon the previous one.
-It converts 3 sets of prototxt and caffemodel files into 3 tensorrt engines, namely the PNet, RNet and ONet.
+It converts 3 sets of prototxt and caffemodel files into 3 TensorRT engines, namely the PNet, RNet and ONet.
 Then it combines the 3 engine files to implement MTCNN, a very good face detector.

 Assuming this repository has been cloned at "${HOME}/project/tensorrt_demos", follow these steps: